QLiMBer/AI-lightning-detector/docs/cli.md

 - Memory control (`--max-slice-nums`): increase to 2–3 if you see CUDA OOM with high‑res frames; it slices images before encoding.
 - Precision (`--dtype`): FP16 is fast and widely compatible; BF16 may be more stable on newer GPUs; FP32 is slow/high‑VRAM and mostly for debugging.
 - Attention backend (`--attn`): `sdpa` is stable and built‑in. `flash_attention_2` can be faster but needs a matching wheel; if unsure, stick to `sdpa`.
+- Reproducibility (`--model-revision`): pin a specific commit or tag once you confirm a working setup to prevent model code updates mid‑project.
 - Input normalization (`--image-size`): resizing to 448×448 ensures all frames produce the same patch grid, avoiding tensor size mismatches.
+- Robust fallback (`--batch-size`): on tensor size mismatch, the CLI automatically retries by microbatching and, if needed, single‑frame calls.
+Tune the microbatch size via `--batch-size`.
 - `--thinking`: enable deeper reasoning mode (higher latency).
 - `--no-preload-model`: skip upfront model load; the model initializes lazily before the first video.
 Useful to surface download/progress.